ehilltex/hello-world/README.md

 # hello-world
 My first repository ever
-ehilltex here, one thing I can tell you is I don't want to drive a truck for the rest of my life!
+ehilltex here, I am a new student learning to code, glad to meet you!